danielrcollins1/Arena/README.md

 personalities keyed off alignment.
 (Depends on Apache PDF Box library, make sure that's on your classpath; current version at https://pdfbox.apache.org/.)

+ATHENA -- A master program that can initiate ay of the programs above.
+Used as the main application in the combined JAR distribution.

 -----------------------------------------------------------------

 GPJ project files for use with jGRASP are included for each of these